Manish-S-Patil/AR-project/IMPLEMENTATION_GUIDE.md

 ### Frontend Integration
 - `src/lib/api.js` extended with `endpoints.quiz` entries.
-- `src/pages/Quiz.jsx` fetches backend quiz by category key and gracefully falls back to built‑in questions if API is empty/unreachable.
+- `src/pages/Quiz.jsx` fetches backend quiz by category key.
+There is no built‑in fallback now.
+If no questions are present, the UI shows a clear empty state.
 - `src/pages/AdminPanel.jsx` includes a simple "Quiz Management" section to upsert categories and create questions.

 ---